zwand19/wcc/README.md

 `git push`

 The first step tells git that you want to push all of the changes you have made.
-The '.' character means everything from the current directory. if you only wanted to push a specific file, you could run `git add path\to\file.html` and commit only that.
+The '.' character means everything from the current directory.
+If you only wanted to push a specific file, you could run `git add path\to\file.html` and commit only that.
 This is referred to as "staging files".

 The second step packages all of your "staged files" (from git add) into a changeset and tags it with a message.